ApryseSDK/pdftron-cordova/README.md

     -<activity android:name="MainActivity" android:theme="@android:style/Theme.DeviceDefault.NoActionBar" >
     +<activity android:name="MainActivity" android:theme="@style/CustomAppTheme" >
     ```
+4. Add the following code to `index.html` and `index.js` as described [here](#usage).

-4. Due to the change of `MainActivity` base class, use the following to build and run the project instead:
+5. After the changes, you will need to call the following to build and run the project:

-    First, in `MyApp` directory:
+    First, in `MyApp` directory call:

     ```bash
     cordova build android
     ```

-    Then, import `MyApp/platforms/android` folder into Android Studio, and run the project from Android Studio using the play button.
+    Then import the `MyApp/platforms/android` folder into Android Studio, and run the project from Android Studio using the play button.
+You will see a message that says `No Java files found that extend CordovaActivity.` .
+This message is okay to ignore since we're using CordovaAppCompatActivity.

-    Note:
+    **Note:**
-    When first import the project, Android Studio will complain about minSdk, click on `Move minSdkVersion to build files and sync project` in the error window to resolve.
+    When the project is first imported, Android Studio will complain about the minSdk.
+To resolve this, click `Move minSdkVersion to build files and sync project` in the error window.

 ## Usage